We use cookies to optimize our website & deliver you the best service

 ]

-Individuals who have had Deep Vein Thrombosis (DVT) are ineligible for plasma donation.
+Individuals who have had Deep Vein Thrombosis (DVT) are ineligible to donate plasma.

 Can I donate plasma if I'm pregnant?